silvera/commandir/README.md

   hello
 ```

-Commandir supports arguments, options and subcommands.
-These are demonstrated via the Commandir.yaml file included in the output directory:
+Commandir supports parameters, arguments, options and subcommands.
+These are demonstrated via the Commandir.yaml file included with the application:

 ```
 ---